mernst/daikon-gradle-plugin/README.md

     // and dcomp_*.jar files exist
     requires = file("libs")
     // *TestDriver package name
-    // If you use Randoop, then Randoop will generate this TestDriver for you. testDriverPackage = "com.foo"
+    // The Daikon tool requires a test driver.
+If you use Randoop,
-    // However, if you are not using Randoop, then you need a TestDriver.
+    // then Randoop will generate one for you. testDriverPackage = "com.foo"
-    // This TestDriver should have a static void main method, so Daikon can
+    // Otherwise, you need to tell this plugin to create one for you.
-    // executed.
-This plugin can generate one for you.
-Later in this document,
+    // The instructions for how to do this are described later in this
-    // we describe how to do that.
+    // README file.
 }
 ```